“The Uncertainty Principle

-' was a programme of lectures, performances, films, videos and artists' presentations analysing the multiple ways of generating a hypothesis.
-Curated by Chus Martínez and produced by the Museu d'Art Contemporani de Barcelona
+” was an intensive programme curated by Chus Martínez and produced by the Museu d'Art Contemporani de Barcelona

-The five films considered the notion of memory in reverse, prognosis, doubt and strategic foresight within the arena of futurology, in particular narratives of time travel, asking ‘How we might look beyond the present with or without recourse to established genres?’.
-The selection functioned as a trailer for the exhibition Sequelism.
+The five films considered the notion of memory in reverse, prognosis, doubt and strategic foresight within the arena of futurology, in particular narratives of time travel, asking “How we might look beyond the present with or without recourse to established genres?”.
+The programme in turn functioned as a trailer for the exhibition Sequelism.
 Episode 3: Possible, Probable, or Preferable Futures

 , curated by Latitudes